habitat-sh/habitat/www/source/docs/create-packages-build.html.md

 The directory where your plan is located is known as the plan context.

 1. Change to the parent directory of the plan context.
-2. Create an enter a new Habitat studio and pass the origin key into it.
-We'll assume your origin key is named `yourname`.
+2. Create an enter a new Habitat studio.
+If you have defined an origin and origin key during `hab setup` or by explicitly setting the `HAB_ORIGIN` and `HAB\_ORIGIN\_KEYS` environment variables, then type the following:

+    ```
-       hab studio -k yourname enter
+    hab studio enter

-       > Note: Same note as above applies when entering into a studio environment.
+    ```

+    The directory you were in is now mounted as `/src` inside the studio.
+By default, a supervisor runs in the background for iterative testing.
+You can see the streaming output by running <code>sup-log</code>.
+Type <code>Ctrl-C</code> to exit the streaming output and <code>sup-term</code> to terminate the background supervisor.
+If you terminate the background supervisor, then running <code>sup-run</code> will restart it and running <code>hab start origin/package</code> will restart every package that was previously loaded.
+You have to explicitly run <code>hab svc unload origin/package</code> to remove a package from the "loaded" list.

-3. The directory you were in is now mounted as `/src` inside the studio.
-Enter the following command to create the package.
+3. Enter the following command to create the package.

+    ```
     build /src/planname
+    ```

 4. If the package builds successfully, it is placed into a `results` directory at the same level as your plan.